When “business as usual” is no longer an option

 Automation in large part explains why.
 At a time of tightening budgets and frozen or shrinking headcounts, the status quo is no longer an option.
 Leveraging the product itself for sales ops and marketing plays saves precious resources otherwise spent on pricey ad campaigns, time-consuming human-intensive outreach, and other operational expenses.

 But there’s another element to why businesses are turning to their products for better growth and efficiency: The data their products hold about customers and users.
-This is why, when asked about which trends would shape how their organization approaches product management through 2023 and beyond, 61% of organizations chose “new business decisions now made possible by product data” as an answer.
+This is why, when asked about which trends would shape how their organization approaches product management in the future, 61% of organizations chose “new business decisions now made possible by product data” as an answer.

 Let’s take a closer look at five PLG strategies companies are pursuing to thrive amidst the impending downturn, and the role data plays in each.